octopus-network/octopus-docs/src/guides/appchain-startup.md

    ./target/debug/debio build-spec --disable-default-bootnode --chain dev > debionetwork.json
    ```

-   And then please carefully copy the snippet information provided from the Octopus team into the chainspec file.
+   And then, the Octopus team will provide the snippet information file directly to you.
+Please carefully copy the snippet information provided into the chainspec file.
 Example:

    ```bash